Resma-M/M1_CricketscoreManagementSystem_APP/1_Requirements/README.md

 -> Exit
 * If ‘1’ is entered, Cricket Score Sheet project asks for the name of new score sheet.
 When the file is created, a message is displayed on the screen.

+                                                                     SWOT analysis:

+Strengths:-

+* It is very user friendly.
+* Avoid Malpratice.
+* ShowsAccurate Scores.
+* Time compatibility.
+* Reduce Manual errors.

+Weakness:-

+* Sometimes, It may leads to Server error.

+Opportunities:-

+* Any of the Previous match scores are alse we are able to view.

+Threats:-

+* Once we have Entered the values,We can't update those scores any more.